-Modifying a child support order is the process through which certain aspects of a previously issued child support order are changed, and a new child support order is created.
+Modifying a child support order is the process through which certain parts of a child support order are changed.
+Each time an order is modified, a new order is created.

 There are two main reasons to modify a child support order: